- General Information

 default:

-Each queue has a name, a default state and optional conditions.
-Issued commands are offered to the first queue (in definition order) whose conditions matches the command.
+Each queue has optional conditions.
+Issued commands are offered to the first queue (in definition order) whose conditions match the command.

 The conditions are: